-Objective 5: Identify the challenge women and minority business owners face
+Objective 6: Identify the challenges women and minority business owners face

-- 5.1 Women and minority owned businesses are the fastest growing segment of small businesses.
-While they tend to account for much less revenue, there are several good reasons: - 5.1.1 This is partially explained by the sorts of businesses they are likely to start. - 5.1.2 Additionally, they are less motivated in money than by flexibility. - 5.2 Despite the growth, these businesses face access issues. - 5.2.1 Access problem occur in not hearing about and being able to bid on jobs; this access problem is not so much discrimination as a lack of the same sort of network of contacts that firms with white, male owners have established. - 5.2.2 A second access problem is in the discrimination in the availability of financing; minority business loan applicants experience higher rejection rates and often pay higher interest rates.
+• Women and minority owned businesses are the fastest growing segment of small businesses.
+While they tend to account for much less revenue, there are several good reasons:

-- 5.3 There are two solutions for access issues: - 5.3.1 There are set asides which are funds or a percentage of projects earmarked for women or minority businesses.
+- O This is partially explained by the sorts of businesses they are likely to - o Additionally, they are less motivated in money than by flexibility. - o Minority-owned businesses are growing at the highest rate. - Despite the growth, these businesses face access issues. - Access problem occur in not hearing about and being able to bid on jobs; this access problem is not so much discrimination as a lack of the same sort of network of contacts that firms with white, male owners have established. - O A second access problem is in the discrimination in the availability of financing; minority business loan applicants experience higher rejection rates and often pay higher interest rates. - There are two solutions for access issues: - There are set asides which are funds or a percentage of projects earmarked for women or minority businesses.

-• Teaching tip: In summer of 2005, the Missouri and Illinois state governments budgeted \$240 million for a new bridge across the Mississippi at Saint Louis.
+Teaching tip: In summer of 2005, the Missouri and Illinois state governments budgeted \$240 million for a new bridge across the Mississippi at Saint Louis.
 22% of this money was to be allotted to women and minority owned businesses.

-- 5.3.1.1 Set asides may require certification as a women- or minority- owned business. - 5.3.1.2 Set asides require extensive paperwork and this cost must be balanced with the potential profits of the job. - 5.4 Women- and minority-owned businesses need to be diligent about establishing networks both among other women- and minority-owned businesses and with the more traditional small business owners.
+- Set asides may require certification as a woman- or minorityowned business. - Set asides require extensive paperwork and this cost must be balanced with the potential profits of the job. - Women- and minority-owned businesses need to be diligent about establishing networks both among other women- and minority-owned businesses and with the more traditional small business owners.

-Objective 6: Describe the situation of people who become business owners later in life.
+Objective 7: Describe the situation of people who become business owners later in life.

-- 6.1 Late career entrepreneurs begin their entrepreneurial careers after retiring or resigning from other jobs at age 50 or later. - 6.1.1.
-Early or forced retirements often spur this entrepreneurial career. - 6.1.2 Downsized or laid-off employees are another source of these entrepreneurs. - 6.2 Late career entrepreneurs face three main problems: - 6.2.1 These people often have difficulty adjusting to entrepreneurial life. - 6.2.1.1 They are used to having others handle many of the "little" day-to-day jobs paperwork, cleaning, answering telephones, etc. - 6.2.1.2 They now must take on some of these tasks and may not know how to do it. - 6.2.1.3 There are two aids to this problem: - 6.2.1.3.1 Ask advice from SBA, SCORE or via networking. - 6.2.1.3.2 Figure out what jobs you really don't want to do and outsource, subcontract or hire someone to do it. - 6.2.2 Late career entrepreneurs may face loss of confidence. - 6.2.2.1 This is particularly true if fired, downsized or forced into retirement. - 6.2.2.2 There are also two aids to this problem: - 6.2.2.2.1 Take some time to adjust to this change in your life, seeking counseling if necessary.
-Look at this as a new beginning rather than an end.
+- Second career entrepreneurs begin their entrepreneurial careers after leaving, retiring, or resigning from other jobs. - o Early or forced retirements often spur this entrepreneurial career. - O Downsized or laid-off employees are another source of these entrepreneurs. - Others leave the armed forces or other industry. - Second career entrepreneurs face three main problems:

-6.2.2.2.2 Networking also helps here as there are lots of other late career entrepreneurs out there who have faced the same problem.
+- These people often have difficulty adjusting to entrepreneurial life. - They are used to having others handle many of the "little" day-to-day jobs paperwork, cleaning, answering telephones, etc. - They now must take on some of these tasks and may not know how to do it. - There are two aids to this problem: - ✓ Ask advice from SBA, SCORE or via networking. - ✓ Figure out what jobs you really don't want to do and outsource, subcontract or hire someone to do it. - O Second career entreprenuers are likely to mix personal and business finances. - Lump-sum financial settlements received are tempting to use as business capital, however there's the risk that you'll lose your retirement nest egg. - Treat this as an outside investment and only use this money if the numbers justify it. - o Second career entrepreneurs may face loss of confidence, depending on how they ended up facing a second career. - This is particularly true if fired, downsized or forced into retirement. - There are also two aids to this problem: - ✓ Take some time to adjust to this change in your life, seeking counseling if necessary.
+Look at this as a new beginning rather than an end. - ✓ Networking also helps here as there are lots of other late career entrepreneurs out there who have faced the same problem.